Facebook Tax? Uganda Levies Social Media Duty To Fight Gossip, Muddying Answer To 'Is Facebook Free?'

 Uganda’s parliament has passed a law which imposes a social media tax, BBC reports.
 The new law imposes a 200 shilling ($0.05) daily levy on people using internet platforms like Facebook, Twitter, WhatsApp, and Viber.
-It will come into effect on July 1.
+It will go into effect on July 1.

-However, according to BBC, it remains unclear how exactly will this law be implemented.
-Ugandan president, Yoweri Museveni, has personally pushed for a social media tax, arguing that social media platforms encourage gossip.
+However, according to BBC, it remains unclear how exactly this law will be implemented.
+Ugandan President Yoweri Museveni has personally pushed for a social media tax, arguing that social media platforms encourage gossip.

-Quartz first reported on this, in April this year.
+Quartz first reported on this in April this year.
 Apart from curbing gossip, the controversial tax is also meant to raise billions in tax revenue for the African country’s government.
 Museveni, according to Quartz, wrote an open letter to the treasury in March this year, asserting that social media, as a generator of gossip and idle talk, is costing Uganda money and time.

 “We’re looking for money to maintain the security of the country and extend electricity so that you people can enjoy more of social media, more often, more frequently,” Finance Minister Matia Kasaija told Reuters news agency in April.
-Forty percent of Ugandan’s use the internet, according to Reuters, which is why this move is unlikely to go down well in the eyes of the general public.
+Forty percent of Ugandans use the internet, according to Reuters, which is why this move is unlikely to go down well in the eyes of the general public.
 Human rights activists have criticized the new tax, characterizing it as an attempt to jeopardize freedom of expression.

 Uganda imposes WhatsApp and Facebook tax 'to stop gossip' https://t.co/sIlZUg32jX